Seyoooo/SMLlab/README.md

 **Team Limoncello**: Iga Pawlak, Julien Horvat

-## 1. Iris flower prediction
+## 1. Iris flower pipeline

 This part was already entirely coded.
-We created a Hopsworks shared project and ran the dataset creation notebook and the training notebook.
+We created a Hopsworks shared project and ran the dataset creation notebook and the training notebook, managing the Hopsworks secret key.
+Then we add the key on github and set up the daily routines with github action.
+They are both working on this directory and triggered once a day.
+Finally, we launched two `huggingface` apps :

-We then launched the `huggingface` app prediction [here](https://huggingface.co/spaces/PiJul/Iris_prediction), which import the model from hopsworks and infer on the set of values chosen by the user on the web interface.
+* [Iris prediction app](https://huggingface.co/spaces/PiJul/Iris_prediction), which import the model from hopsworks and infer on the set of values chosen by the user on the web interface.
+* [Iris inference monitor](https://huggingface.co/spaces/PiJul/Iris-monitor), which summarize the latest predictions made by the batch routine, as well as ploting a confusion matrix.

 ## 2. Wine quality prediction
 ### 2.1.
 Feature group creation and feature engineering